killroy2k/CSEFINALPROJECT/project/project/README.md

     # To manually run the task:
-        after creating the task following the steps above
+        after creating the task following the steps above, click run on the right hand side of the task scheduler